 - "New buildings, housing especially, should break free of the curse of red-brick and imitating the past." - "While there is no vernacular style, a modern /eco-build style would enhance a mundane built landscape." - "Don't want just any development.
-Need low cost housing." - "The local community should have revenue generation facilities to fund activities within the local community - suggestions are: Power Generation (solar panels on all buildings with battery storage and use) ..."
+Need low-cost housing." - "The local community should have revenue generation facilities to fund activities within the local community - suggestions are: Power Generation (solar panels on all buildings with battery storage and use) ..."

-Core objective: Build on the current suburban character of the area to encourage new families to live and work in the Neighbourhood Area.[B56]
+Core objective: Build on the current suburban character to encourage new families to live and work in the Neighbourhood Area.

-Core objective: New garden village areas to introduce smart design [1] principles and leadingedge technologies.
+Core objective: New garden village areas to introduce smart design principles and leadingedge technologies.

-Core objective: The Innovation CampusSLG to be a mix of commercial and residential development and aim to have a 'small city' appearance.[B57]
+Core objective: The SLG to be a mix of commercial and residential development and aim to have a 'small city' appearance.

-Core objective: Small scale, in fill developments within existing residential area to reflect existing architecture and design.
-[B58]
+Core objective: Infill developments within existing residential areas to reflect existing architecture and design.